aws-samples/step-functions-workflows-collection/sfn-athena-query/README.md

-# The "query Athena” pattern
+# The "Query Athena” pattern

 How to use an AWS Step Functions state machine to query Athena and get the results by leveraging Step Function native integration with Amazon Athena.